 To protect your privacy rights and ensure you have control over how we manage marketing with you:

 - we will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you;

 - you can ask us to stop direct marketing at any time.
-You can ask us to stop sending email marketing by opting out, clicking on the 'unsubscribe' link you will find on the email marketing messages we send you.
+You can ask us to stop sending email marketing by following the ‘unsubscribe’ link you will find on the email marketing messages we send you.
 Alternatively, you can contact us.
 Please specify whether you would like us to stop all forms of marketing or just a particular type (e.g. email); and

 We recommend you routinely review the privacy notices and preference settings that are available to you on social media platforms, as well as your preferences within your Alcentra account.